Tainted-Fool/mydotfiles/.github/README.md

 ## Intro

-All my dot files used for Linux - more specificly for vim and [oh-my-zsh](#installing-oh-my-zsh)
+All my dot files used for Linux - more specifically for vim and [oh-my-zsh](#installing-oh-my-zsh)

 Check the other branch `windows` for that operating system